 The Diaphragm Center

-The diaphragm is the primary muscle of respiration.
-Disorders of the diaphragm can result in significant impairment of breathing.
-The Diaphragm Center at Columbia University Medical Center provides the most advanced diagnostic and treatment strategies available for these disorders.
+An injured diaphragm can result in significant breathing issues that impact daily life.
+In serious cases, a diaphragm injury can result in a loss of speech and mechanical ventilation.
+The Diaphragm Center at Columbia University Irving Medical Center provides the most advanced diagnostic and treatment strategies available for diaphragm conditions.

 CONDITIONS WE TREAT

 The Diaphragm Center team performs a high volume of diaphragm surgeries for diaphragm and phrenic nerve injuries.